Jason2945/Digital-Design/Projects/DOB_SSD_Quartus/README.md

+## Objective ##
 - Create a project to display my birthday (09-12-97) on the DE10-Standard Board.
 - Created a truth table to find out the values of a-g on the seven segment display board.
 X,Y,Z are the switch inputs.
 - Used boolean algebra and K-maps to simplify equations.
+- Work with the bdf (Block Diagram File) of Quartus Prime to build the birthday circuit.
 - Programmed the board and display it in DE-10 Birthday.mp4

 Create a truth table with DOB 09/12/97